Skip to Content

 ● Reason 5: Problem with the Spark Plug

 A pressure washer may idle up and down due to a problem with the spark plug.
 Examine the spark plug wires and tighten them if loose.
 Check for any corrosion or build-up of deposits at the edge of the plug.
 You can remove it by using a metal brush.
-If the spark plug does not look fine, replace it.
+If the spark plug does not look pleasing, replace it.

 ● Pressure washer idle up and down: Clean the carburetor